-- Statutory Employees.
+Statutory Employees.
 Mark this checkbox for statutory employees whose earnings are subject to social security and Medicare taxes but not subject to Federal income tax withholding.
 There are workers who are independent contractors under the common-law rules but are treated by statute as employees.
-They are called statutory employees. - Retirement Plan.
-Mark this checkbox if the employee was an active participant (for any part of the year) in any pension plan. - Third-party sick pay.
-Mark this checkbox only if you are a third-party sick pay payer filing a Form W-2 for an insured's employee.
+They are called statutory employees.

 Box 14 - Other.
-The lease value of a vehicle provided to your employee and reported in box 1 \underline{must} be reported here or in a separate statement to your employee.
+The lease value of a vehicle provided to your employee and reported in box 1 must be reported here or in a separate statement to your employee.
 You may also use this box for any other information you want to give your employee.

 Boxes 15 through 20 - For State information.
 Enter in Box 19 the amount of SDI actually withheld, and in Box 20 the letters "CASDI".
-The 2013 SDI maximum was \$1,008.80.
+The 2015 SDI maximum was \$939.40.